Old Town Scottsdale Real Estate Market Report — June 2026

 This is a strategic submarket for buyers who want the Scottsdale brand without a 4,000 square foot house and a 3-car garage to maintain.
 The buyer base regenerates across generations because each life stage (young professional in 85257, executive in The Mark or Waterfront, downsizer at Optima Camelview, second-home owner from out of state) has a price band and inventory profile that fits.
 That structural depth is why Old Town Scottsdale Real Estate median prices keep grinding higher across cycles.

-May 2026 … Buyer & Seller Takeaways
+June 2026 … Buyer & Seller Takeaways

 - Buyers: HOA dues, special assessments, and short-term-rental rules vary dramatically by building.
 Pull two years of HOA financials and the most recent reserve study on every condo offer.
 A great unit in a poorly run building is a worse investment than an average unit in a well-run building.
+This is exactly where Old Town Scottsdale Real Estate specialists earn their fee.

 - Sellers: Pricing condos requires comp work at the building level, not the ZIP level.
 A Scottsdale Waterfront 2-bedroom is not comparable to a 5th Avenue Shopping District townhome even if they are 4 blocks apart and the same square footage.
+Sale-to-list slipped to 95.8 percent in May, so list pricing discipline matters more than it did 6 months ago.

 - Cash buyers: Roughly 42 percent of Old Town closings are cash, well above Scottsdale citywide.
 Financing above $1.5 million for condos can also be harder due to lender restrictions on condo concentration and short-term-rental percentage in some buildings.